wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Physics/Analysis/Analysis.md

 Is a set of **values** or **properties** or **[[Parameters|parameters]]** that encapsulates all the relevant physical attributes necessary to describe the system fully at any specific point in time.
 	These attributes can vary depending on the nature of the system and the scale at which it is being observed.
-#### Configuration:
-The arrangement or structure of the system's components, such as the geometric or spatial arrangement of particles in a solid or the phase space configuration in statistical mechanics.
-#### Physical Properties:
-Such as position (i.e. relative distance), momentum, energy, velocity, and other observable quantities that define the physical characteristics of the system.
-#### Quantum Properties:
-For quantum systems, the state includes the wavefunction or quantum fields that describe the probabilities of finding the system in various configurations of position, momentum, spin, and other quantum numbers.
-#### Thermodynamic Properties:
-For systems analyzed under thermodynamics, the state might include temperature, pressure, volume, and internal energy, which describe the system's macroscopic properties.
 ### Change
 #### Motion as Change
 In the broadest sense, change is considered the motion that measure between different states of a system.